nackerley/indian-subcontinent-psha/README.md

 source activate oq
 ```

-This environment sets up OpenQuake with python 3.
-This way of installing
-OpenQuake is currentlly in development; if you have any trouble you may wish to
-use the environement defined by `oq2.yml` which calls for python 2 instead.

 Make the `(oq)` kernel accessible to jupyter in the root
 environment by running the following:
 ```bash